 The following is a list of people booked into Routt County Jail on suspicion of the listed charges.
 The arresting agency is listed in parentheses.

-1:06 a.m.
-Steamboat Springs Police Department officers were called to a report of people harassing each other in the 2700 block of Village Drive.
-People were having an argument about property.
-They were both given warnings.
+2:13 a.m.
+Steamboat Springs Police Department officers were called to a report of two women fighting at a Mexican restaurant in the 1700 block of Central Park Drive.

 The Routt County Board of Commissioners is asking the voters to approve a 5 percent excise tax on marijuana grown for retail sale, anticipating it may consider permits for grow operations in the unincorporated county.